Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

 From this line, we will know that the state of the piggy bank is intact and all we have left to do is accept the incoming amount of GTU.
-The GTU balance is maintained by the blockchain, so there is no need for us to maintain this in our contract, it just needs to produce the accept action, which is possible using the generic ``A`` by running ``A::accept()``, which you will read more about in a moment.
+The GTU balance is maintained by the blockchain, so there is no need for us to maintain this in our contract.
+The contract just needs to produce the **Accept** action using the generic ``A`` (more on that below):

 .. code-block:: rust

    Ok(A::accept())

-So far we have the following definition of how to insert in a piggy bank:
+So far we have the following definition of the receive function:

 .. code-block:: rust